barhun/extensionless/README.md

 &nbsp;

-Start `node` with the following flag added.
+Start `node` with the following flag added:

 ```
 --import=extensionless/register
 ```

-Note: If `node` version is lower than `20.6.0`, this doesn't work and it needs this flag instead:
+Note: If `node` version is lower than `20.6.0`, that doesn't work and this flag is needed instead:

 ```
 --experimental-loader=extensionless